The wide-field, multiplexed, spectroscopic facility WEAVE: Survey design, overview, and simulated implementation: WEAVE's Organizational Structure

 \subsection{On-Island Survey Management Team (OISMT)}

-The On-Island Survey Management Team (OISMT) at the ING is responsible for many aspects of the running of the WEAVE facility, ranging from the commissioning of the WEAVE instrument to ensuring the day-to-day running of WEAVE in the contexts of both the WEAVE Survey and PI programmes\footnote{WEAVE will be available for community PI programmes in the same manner as for instruments on other ING telescopes, via the usual ING call for proposals.
+The OISMT at the ING is responsible for many aspects of the running of the WEAVE facility, ranging from the commissioning of the WEAVE instrument to ensuring the day-to-day running of WEAVE in the contexts of both the WEAVE Survey and PI programmes\footnote{WEAVE will be available for community PI programmes in the same manner as for instruments on other ING telescopes, via the usual ING call for proposals.
 Further details can be found at \url{https://www.ing.iac.es/astronomy/observing/INGinfo_home.html}} once the instrument is on sky.
-With support from the OISMT, a dedicated WEAVE instrument specialist will be responsible for managing the execution of nightly OBs, aided by the observation queue created by the \scheduler\ based on current and predicted weather conditions and the observing requirements of OBs in the OB database, held at Observatory Control System.
-Regular communication between the OISMT and the Survey Working Group is key for ensuring the smooth and optimised scheduling of OBs from the WEAVE Survey and PI programmes combined, and this interface has been tested extensively during the most recent Operational Rehearsal (see Section~\ref{sec:OpRs}).\looseness-1
+With support from the OISMT, a dedicated WEAVE instrument specialist will be responsible for managing the execution of nightly OBs, aided by the observation queue created by the \scheduler\ based on current and predicted weather conditions and the observing requirements of OBs in the OB database, held at the OCS.
+Regular communication between the OISMT and the SWG is key for ensuring the smooth and optimized scheduling of OBs from the WEAVE Survey and PI programmes combined, and this interface has been tested extensively during the most recent Operational Rehearsal (see Section~\ref{sec:OpRs}).\looseness-1